-Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice.
-People, plant, and materials should, as much as is reasonably practicable, only be present on areas of made / engineered ground.
-Where access outwith these areas is required for the safe and effective completion of the scheme, it should be reduced as must as is reasonably practicable and ideally be limited to access on foot.
-There should be no storage of vehicles, plant, or materials against any buildings, walls or fences.
+- There shall be no storage of vehicles, plant, or materials against any buildings, walls or fences. - Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice. - People, plant, and materials shall, as much as is reasonably practicable, only be present on areas of made / engineered ground.
+Where access outwith these areas is required for the safe and effective completion of the scheme, it shall be reduced as much as is reasonably practicable and ideally be limited to access on foot.
+There shall be no storage of vehicles, plant, or materials against any buildings, walls or fences.